 Once everything has been rinsed thoroughly, spread it out on a baking sheet and bake it for 30 minutes at 250°F. This ensures that all moisture is removed from the charcoal and that it is completely dry.
 At this point, the charcoal can be cooled completely and then broken into small pieces for storage in a waterproof and airtight container.

 As long as the activated charcoal was made correctly and then stored in a waterproof and airtight container, such as a jar, then it can easily be used for a number of purposes.
-It is commonly used to create an emergency water filter, which is great in a grid-down situation where the water may be unsafe to drink.
+It is commonly used to create an emergency water filter, which is great in a grid-down situation where the water may be unsafe to drink, and gas mask filters.

 Activated charcoal can also be ingested to help clean the body of toxins or other poisons.